Over 300 products were tested for gluten in 2015. The home office staff appreciates all your calls and ideas to serve

 Celiac disease is a COMMON, genetically linked disease.
 An environmental STRESS can activate celiac disease.
-In people with celiac disease, gluten exposure evokes an immune mediated response throughout the body with measurable damage to the intestinal lining.
+In people with celiac disease, gluten exposure evokes an immune mediated response throughout the body with measurable damage to the intestinal lining or skin.
 Some of the most common symptoms are joint pain, anemia, diarrhea, constipation, fatigue and irritability.